 A sophisticated metropolitan that’s brimming with energy, Brisbane is a sought-after destination for experience seekers.
 The eclectic capital of Queensland is a river city with art districts, celebrated restaurants, lively local culture and an impressive coastline dotted by enchanting islands.
 But this isn’t just why travellers choose to visit Brisbane.
 The secret to this destination’s appeal is its great outdoor adventures, amazing wildlife and easily accessible island getaways that make for an unforgettable holiday.

 With temperatures ranging between 15 and 30 degrees Celsius during the summer months, Brisbane becomes the perfect getaway for island-hoppers who are craving the turquoise ocean and its briny breeze, fun activities and abundant nature paired with delicious food and luxurious stays.
-Here’s our guide to the five must-visit islands for a memorable summer with family and friends.
+Here’s our guide to the three must-visit islands for a memorable summer with family and friends.

 1. Slide down sand dunes, quad bike or snorkel at shipwrecks at Moreton Island/Mulgumpin